 Spiky Style With Swept Back Top

+Most short hair styles for men can be transformed into spiky.
 Short spiky hair is the easiest idea ever not only because of the length: there are actually lots of short spiky haircuts that involve top texturizing, which, in its turn, turns your short hair into a field of little spikes.
 So if you love low-maintenance, yet unique looks, don’t hesitate to steal this one.

 Long Descending Spikes